smartanthill/smartanthill2_0/docs/design-documents/protocols/sagdp.rst

 TODO: pls check additionally!!!!

 The LSP is sent to the underlying protocol.
 Timer is set to RSP.
+SAGDP changes its state to wait-PID.

 5.2.4.
 Receiving an HLP packet that is "first"; or an UP packet with flag "New-Packet"; or Receiving PID
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''